 Riegelsville is a tiny borough located in the state of Pennsylvania.
-With a population of 843 people and just one neighborhood, Riegelsville is the 869th largest community in Pennsylvania.
-Much of the housing stock in Riegelsville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 841 people and just one neighborhood, Riegelsville is the 869th largest community in Pennsylvania.
+Riegelsville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Riegelsville home prices are not only among the most expensive in Pennsylvania, but Riegelsville real estate also consistently ranks among the most expensive in America.

-Riegelsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Riegelsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Riegelsville is a borough of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Riegelsville who work in management occupations (20.29%), sales jobs (15.65%), and office and administrative support (8.56%).

 Riegelsville is one of the most well-educated cities in the nation.
 42.60% of adults in Riegelsville have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.